 As longtime residents of the rural Texas town of Throckmorton, we understand the benefits students receive from a public school education.
-We also have a great appreciation for the leadership skills that students develop through various activities – especially those activities that require a significant commitment of time and effort such as Future Farmers of America.
+We also have a great appreciation for the leadership skills that students develop through various activities – especially those activities that require a significant commitment of time and effort such as the National FFA Organization.

-Billie and I are pleased to make this gift to our alma mater to help defray the cost of an education.
+We are pleased to make this gift to our alma mater to help defray the cost of an education.
 Oklahoma State University means so much to both of us.
 In addition to receiving an excellent education, we also met at OSU.
-Without Oklahoma State, Billie and I would not be where we are today.
-And, as students from rural communities, we discovered the same welcoming and friendly environment at OSU that we had experienced back home.
+Without Oklahoma State, we would not be where we are today.
+As students from rural communities, we discovered the same welcoming and friendly environment at OSU that we had experienced back home.
 To this day, we are both grateful to Oklahoma State, and we remember fondly members of the faculty and administration who took an interest in us and challenged us to be more than we thought we could be.

 |Ross McKnight||Billie McKnight|